byronhallett/ml-writers-api/README.md

 For gcloud app engine, edit the **app.yaml**

+## GAE flex deployment

+## THIS IS THE MAIN DEPLOYMENT TYPE AT THE MOMENT

 ## GCE deployment
 Create a GCE instance based on the `ml-api-template` template then